 Supported by the Bill & Melinda Gates Foundation, Salient is working with SouthBridge A&I to assess the high-potential uses of blended financing, assessing the areas of focus, deal flows, architecture (capitalization, structure, governance), impacts (social, financial), timeline, risk, sustainability and more.

 During the fall of 2020 the team will:

 1. Assess the feasibility of leveraging blended financing to support the growth of high-potential start-ups and distributors in health product distribution and provide recommendations on next steps.

 2. Facilitate a collaborative process for consideration of the results among key potential investors, paving the way for rapid, collective action upon conclusion of the learning exercise.

 A Learning Committee comprised of a mix of grant makers, impact investors and market experts has been convened to help shape the process, findings and recommendations.
-Colin Boyle is serving as Chair, and members include:
+Members include:

 - Ann Allen, BMGF

 - Iain Barton, CHAI